stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/ngif_role_eval_in_template.png "Evaluating the role in the template with *ngIf")

 Role assignment for B2C users must be handled via a custom user/role management implementation in your application since these users are not in AD.

-## Manual Steps to Create a New Application from the Template

-1. Rename the extract folder to `{your-project-name}`
-2. Rename the `EdatTemplate` folder to `{your-project-name}`
-3. Rename the `EdatTemplate.sln` file to `{your-project-name}.sln`
-4. Open the `{your-project-name}` folder
-5. Rename the `EdatTemplate.csproj` file to `{your-project-name}.csproj`
-6. VS Code - open the `{your-project-name}` folder
-7. VS Code - Edit -> Replace in Files `EdatTemplate` with `{your-project-name]` and select "Replace All" (Ctrl + ALt + Enter)
-8. VS Code (optional) - Set the `UserSecretsId` in the .NET Core project to a new value (usually a GUID) and reload new secrets for your new application.
-All applications deployed on Azure will require their own unique secrets, but developers can use the ones provided by Randy for local development.
-9. VS Code - Hit Play!
-This will run these commands in order...
-   - From `{your-project-name}` it runs `dotnet build` -> This restores NuGet packages, builds the .NET Core app, and generates the TypeScript model definition files (model.d.ts)
-   - From `{your-project-name}\ClientApp` it runs `npm install` -> This creates the `node_modules` folder and installs the NPM packages defined in the `package.json` file.
-   - From `{your-project-name}\ClientApp` it runs `ng serve` -> This builds the client app and starts the Angular-CLI server.
-10. Images are served from the `{your-project-name}\ClientApp\dist\assets` folder.
-Running in VS Code will not create this folder since the Angular-CLI server serves files from in-memory.
-To get get the images for your application, run `npm run build` from inside the `{your-project-name}\ClientApp` folder at least once.

-## Features

-- Azure AD-B2C identity providers
-- Unified client and server model.
-Synchronization handled with ReinforcedTypings on `dotnet build`
-- Themed, 508 compliant, and responsive design (Bootstrap 4) for FDOT standards
-- Role impersonation to assist with testing multiple application roles
-- Components for header, footer, and navigation
-- Service for async http request and response handling
-- Security service and route guard
-- Base service for subsription based (observable) services (data stores)
-- Data navigation service with helper components to handle sorting, filtering, and paging through large data sets
-- SRS (Staff) service and staff picker component to handle FDOT staff selections (with example)
-- Complete CRUD example for client and server architecture patterns
-- [Azure BLOB storage](https://azure.microsoft.com/en-us/services/storage/blobs/) service and component for document management (with example)
-- [ngx-charts](https://swimlane.github.io/ngx-charts/#/ngx-charts/bar-vertical) library is included for charts and graphs

 ### TODO (difficulty 1 - 5)